Published

 If your center of gravity is accreditation and learning-outcomes assessment, Watermark is hard to beat.
 It serves 1,700+ institutions and names the regional accreditors directly — HLC, SACSCOC, MSCHE, WSCUC, NWCCU, NECHE.
 Self-study authoring, a shared evidence library, curriculum strategy, faculty data, course evaluations.
 It's the deepest assessment suite on this list.

 The trade-off is breadth versus shape.
 Watermark is modular — several products that interlock — and it's built for the institutional-effectiveness office, not the president's cabinet.
 As an enterprise strategy-execution and board-reporting tool, it's lighter.
-If you want one system to run the whole institutional plan and prove accreditation as a by-product, that's not its center.
+If you want one system to run the entire institutional plan and prove accreditation as a by-product, that's not its center.

 Weave — unified and approachable